10 MIT Fun Facts Every Applicant Should Know

 If you’re into science and engineering, you’ve probably heard of Caltech.
 MIT has a long-standing, friendly rivalry with Caltech, and while both are academic powerhouses, the competition goes beyond grades and research.

 Over the years, students from both schools have pulled off some wildly creative pranks.
 In 2005, Caltech handed out MIT t-shirts that read “…because not everyone can go to Caltech” on the back.
 A year later, MIT responded by transporting Caltech’s 1.7-ton cannon all the way to Cambridge and proudly displaying it on campus.
-The rivalry is smart, playful, and still going strong!
+The rivalry is smart, playful, and still going strong.

 9. Alums include astronauts, app founders, and Nobel winners.